mollywilshaw/Final-Year-Project-Report-Code/README.md

 This repository serves as an appendix to the report 'The ABC of COVID Modelling: Evaluating England's Tiered Lockdown System'.

-The folder 'Data' contains the datasets used for this project (with references below).
+The folder 'Data Sets' contains the data sets used for this project (with references below).
 All code files are labelled according to their reference in the report.

 ## Data References
 <a id="1">[1]</a>